TheCodeCache/apache-spark-local-setup/README.md

 		-Xms512m
 	(notice: I've used G1 as Garbage Collector and a max heap size of 2.5 GB though, it will work even on 2 GB

-observation, building spark code is more smooth with G1 than other Garbage Collectors (like CMS),
+Observation:
-	it consumes less heap as well, mostly aorund 1 GB heap, sometimes it do touch around 1.9 GB or 2.1 GB
+	building spark code is more smooth with G1 than other Garbage Collectors (like CMS), it consumes less heap as well, mostly aorund 1 GB heap, sometimes it do touch around 1.9 GB or 2.1 GB

 Possible Challanges (while building):